censorship-no-archive/ceno1/doc/threatModel.md

 If an adversary gets access to that private key, she will be able to insert content that would be discoverable with the Insertion Authority's public bridgeKey, without CENO users being able to tell the difference.
-Nevertheless, if the adversary inserts newer editions of pre-inserted bundles, lookups from users in the distributed cache will return the latest, tampered content.
+Furthermore, if the adversary inserts newer editions of pre-inserted bundles, lookups from users in the distributed cache will return the latest, tampered content.
 Adversaries could then behave as described in the "Malicious Insertion